 Day 1 | Highlights: City of light

-Celebrate the start of your France holiday at this evening’s welcome reception and relax at one of our luxurious city central hotels for an overnight stay in Paris.
+Celebrate the start of your France holiday at this evening’s welcome reception and relax at one of our luxurious city central hotels.
 A world of wonder awaits you.

 Day 2 | Chalon-sur-Saône Highlights: Welcome reception

 Traverse the Île de France countryside aboard the TGV train to Dijon.
 Known worldwide for its famous mustard exports you’ll enjoy an orientation tour and time at leisure before transferring to Chalon-sur-Saône.
 Your friendly crew await to welcome you on board your luxurious Scenic Space-Ship for your journey through France’s iconic south.

 Day 3 | Chalon-sur-Saône > Tournus Highlights: Burgundy region

 This morning explore Beaune, including a visit to Les Hospices de Beaune.
 Alternatively, visit the estate of Château de Savigny-les-Beaune to see the impressive collection of motorcycles, race cars, and fighter planes.

 Day 4 | Tournus > Mâcon Highlights: Riverside cycling

 Experience the magnificent Château de Cormatin, boasting beautiful gardens and water features.
 Alternatively, join the intelligent hounds and their owners in a nearby quaint village to locate and sample French truffles – a gastronomic delicacy.
 Enjoy leisurely cruising to Mâcon this afternoon, or opt for a class in French cuisine in Scenic Culinaire on board.
 Alternatively, cycle from Tournus to Mâcon and meet the ship there.